Connect with others who understand.

 What Causes Hemophilia C?

-Hemophilia C is caused by low levels of a blood clotting factor called factor XI, which stands for 11 in Roman numerals.
-FXI is a protein that plays a key role in forming blood clots that can stop bleeding.
-Factor XI helps to activate fibrin — a protein that traps platelets and holds the blood clot in place.
-With low levels of factor XI, your body has a harder time stopping bleeds.
+Hemophilia C is caused by low levels of a blood clotting factor called factor XI.
+Factor XI is a protein that helps the body form blood clots to stop bleeding.
+It plays a role in creating fibrin, a protein that traps platelets and holds the blood clot in place.
+With low levels of factor XI, your body has a harder time stopping bleeding.

-A genetic counselor can help you understand the risk of passing on the gene for hemophilia C.
+A genetic counselor can help you understand the risk of inheriting hemophilia C as well as the risk of passing it on to your children.

 How Is Hemophilia C Diagnosed?

 People with hemophilia C are usually diagnosed as adults after an episode of uncontrolled bleeding or during normal testing before a scheduled surgery.
-People with a family history of hemophilia C may be diagnosed before birth.
+However, people with a family history of hemophilia C may be diagnosed before birth.

 Testing for Hemophilia C